ccarrero-sf/cortex_agents_summit/README.md

 SELECT * FROM RAW_TEXT;
 ```

-Next we are going to split the content of the PDF file into chunks with some overlaps to make sure information and context is not lost.
+Next we are going to split the content of the PDF file into chunks with some overlaps to make sure information and context are not lost.
 You can read more about token limits and text splitting in the [Cortex Search Documentation ](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview)

 Create the table that will be used by Cortex Search Service as a Tool for Cortex Agents in order to retrieve information from PDF and JPEG files: